stringzzz/Chatbot_CHELSEA/README.md

  or single word associated with word from message.
 Repond with linked response if so

- 24. No match, overwrite old message in memory or learn brand new message/response pair
+ 24. No match, add response to list in message memory or learn brand new message/response pair

  25. Respond with random response from memory to keep conversation going